atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/retrieve-booking.md

     Ticket information for passengers, the same format as the PAXTicketInfo in order response.
 *   **routing Object<**[**RouteElement**](broken-reference/)**> **<mark style="color:green;">**Required**</mark>

     Route and fare details.
-The structure is the same as "Routing Element" in search response.
+The structure is the same format as "Routing Element" in search response.
 *   **airlineBookings Array<**[**ManageBookingElement**](broken-reference/)**> **<mark style="color:green;">**Required**</mark>

     Booking information for airline.